3.5-min. red light at I-74 annoys QC drivers

 BETTENDORF, Iowa (KWQC) – The building of the new I-74 Bridge has forced a change to driving patterns, including a traffic light that stays red nearly 3 and a half minutes.

-That is enough time to listen to AC/DC’s “Highway to Hell” in its entirety, or The Beatles’ “Drive My Car” almost one-and-a-half times.
+That is enough time to listen to AC/DC’s “Highway to Hell” in its entirety or The Beatles’ “Drive My Car” almost one-and-a-half times.

 Those at risk of the extended delay are eastbound motorists on Grant Street who are turning left onto 14th Street in Bettendorf, a turn commonly made to access I-74 west.